aadilmallick/my-notes-docusaurus/docs/databases/03-sql.md

 - `view_name` : the name of the materialized view
 - `query` : the query code to make the view from.
 Also caches the view
 - `WITH DATA` : specifies you want to populate the view immediately, which may be slow.
-The alternative is `WITH NO DATA`, but you’ll have to populate the data later.
+The alternative is `WITH NO DATA`, but you’ll have to populate the data later with the `REFRESH` command.

-To invalidate the cache and refresh the materialized view, you would use this command:
+To invalidate the cache and refresh the materialized view, you would use this command, which also populates the data.

 ```postgresql
 REFRESH MATERIALIZED VIEW tablename;